- What Are Running Shorts?

 If there’s one takeaway from this super long guide, that is, when choosing the perfect running shorts, there is no hard and fast rule on which type of fabric material is the perfect choice.
 But it’s worth knowing which will assist you in better performance the most.

-5-inch running shorts are medium-length running shorts that are perfect for both running and workout sessions.
+5-inch running shorts are medium-length running shorts.
+They combine the benefits of running shorts with short inseams (3 inches) and those with longer inseams (10 or more inseams), and are hence perfect for both running and workout sessions.

 As mentioned earlier, workout clothes tend to be expensive.
 Again, considering the technology that goes into your shorts, it just makes sense that the price adds up.
 However, you don’t have to spend a fortune to find a good pair of running shorts.
 Adidas, Nike, Baleaf, Under Armour, Asics, and other athletic brands price their workout wears very flexibly from as low as $20 to as high as $80 to a hundred.
 Reebok, Lululemon, and ASOS have a wide selection of inexpensive running shorts.
 Running shorts are costly mainly because of the technology that is involved.
 Some features include waterproof ability, cooling technology, and body-sculpting technology.

 4. How To Choose Good Running Shorts?